epic-kitchens/epic-kitchens-55-annotations/README.md

 | `all_nouns_class`   | list of int    (1 or more)   | `[10]`           | List of numeric IDs corresponding to all of the parsed nouns' classes from the narration.                             |

 Please note we have included a python pickle file for ease of use.
 This includes a pandas dataframe with the same layout as above.
+This pickle file was created with pickle protocol 2 on pandas version 0.22.0.

 ### EPIC_train_invalid_labels.csv
 CSV file containing 14 columns: